ipfs/community/CONTRIBUTING_JS.md

   - **feat**: A new feature
   - **fix**: A bug fix
   - **docs**: Documentation only changes
-  - **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
   - **refactor**: A code change that neither fixes a bug nor adds a feature
   - **perf**: A code change that improves performance
   - **test**: Adding missing tests
   - **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation
-- **Scope** - The scope could be anything specifying the place of the commit change.
+- **Scope** - An optional scope can be added in parentheses specifying the place of the commit change.
 For example `api`, `cli`, etc...
-- **Breaking Changes** - Should be identified at the end of commit message.
+- **Breaking Changes** - Should be identified by appending a `!` to the end of the type (e.g. `feat!: ...`).
 Start with the words `BREAKING CHANGE:` on a new line followed by a space or two new lines.
 The rest of the commit message is then used to describe in detail what was broken and the migration path (if there is one).
+This will appear in the generated release notes.

 Examples: